Contributor License Agreement

 How do I proceed?

-CLAs may be submitted by emailing a scan of the signed copy to cla AT odoo-community.org.
+CLAs may be submitted by emailing a scan of the signed copy or the file digitally signed to cla AT odoo-community.org.
 Please do not forget to give us your Github login!
 Thanks!

 The ICLA is not tied to any employer you may have, so it is recommended to use your personal email address in the contact details, rather than your professional one.